Callahan House About The Property - City of Longmont Skip to main content

 In April of 1902 the Callahans purchased the first automobile in Longmont, the first of many Callahan autos.

-In December of the same year the Callahans built an “automobile house.”
+In 1904 the Callahans built an “automobile house.”
 Built into the garage floor was a turntable.
-This allowed the driver to leave the building without putting the car in reverse.
-Since T.M.
-Callahan did not drive, his chauffeur was provided a second floor apartment in the “automobile house”.
+Since the car did not have reverse gear, this allowed the car to be driven in and out of the building.
+Since Thomas Callahan preferred not to drive, his chauffeur was provided a second-floor apartment above the “automobile house”.
 Click to learn more about the Callahans and Their Automobiles

 Generous Donation of the Callahans

-In 1938, the Callahan’s moved to Nevada to be near their son.
+In 1938, Thomas and Alice Callahan moved to Reno, Nevada to be nearer their son, who was residing in California with his family.
 They gifted their house and garden to the City of Longmont.
 Their wish was that it be used by the women of Longmont as a meeting place and social center.